ContextLab/supereeg/docs/tutorial/model_objects.rst

 .. image:: model_objects_files/model_objects_29_4.png

-Using the ``superEEG`` algorithm, we’ve ‘reconstructed’ whole brain activity from a smaller sample of electrodes.
+Using the ``supereeg`` algorithm, we’ve ‘reconstructed’ whole brain activity from a smaller sample of electrodes.